NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

     'domainaxis3': <DomainAxis: 1>}

-The construct keys (e.g. ``'domainaxis1'``) are usually generated internally and are unique within the field constuct.
-However, construct keys may be different for equivalent metadata constucts from different field constructs, and for different Python sessions.
+The construct keys (e.g. ``'domainaxis1'``) are usually generated internally and are unique within the field construct.
+However, construct keys may be different for equivalent metadata constructs from different field constructs, and for different Python sessions.

 Metadata constructs of all types may be returned by the